SQL·Kotlin·Free

 The niche between "hand-writing model classes" and "pulling in an ORM" is thinly covered.
 Most of these answer what you actually get.

 One Kotlin file per CREATE TABLE and one per CREATE TYPE ...
 AS ENUM, under a package you provide.
-The output is model classes only — no query DSL, no table mappers, no repository layer.
-You get the types; you pick the data layer.
+The output is model types only — no query DSL, no table mappers, no repository layer.
+You get the data classes; you pick the data layer.

 Try it on your own schema.